akorchyn/Ping-me-when-you-are-finish/README.md

 # Ping-me-when-you-are-finish
-Telegram bot pings you when bash process is finished.
+Telegram bot will ping you when the bash process finishes.
+Provided token and id by command-line argument will be preferred to the environmental variable.

 ## Requirements:
 PyTelegramBotApi\